jsamrei/slate/source/quickstart/apps.html.markdown

 ## Expanded Syntax

 This section is for advanced use cases that are not satisfied by the syntax described above.
 The primary difference is the ability for a component to generate multiple `stream`s of data.
 This is useful when each `stream` has a different set of fields.
 This is currently applicable only to the `source` and `each` components.
-To declare that a component that produces more than one stream, we use the `emits` method.
-The arguments to the emits method is a list of strings that define the name of the streams.
+A component supplies a list of stream names to the `emits` method to define multiple streams.

 ```ruby
 emits "stream_1", "stream_2"
 ```

-This clause is agnostic to the schema of the stream, meaning you are free to change the data types in the stream without having to edit the schema in multiple places!
-For components that use the emits method, there is now an additional requirement.
-Each row that is emitted using the `emit` method must explictly name one of the streams to emit to:
+For components that use the `emits` method, there is now an additional requirement.
+Each  emitted row must explictly name one of the streams to emit to:

 ```ruby
    emit 'stream_1', :foo => 'hi'